-From the point of view of identity process, group membership and social representation theory, the first thing to say is that the representation of the political system which these young people held was clearly related to their political involvement.
-Those who had some consistent party preference - that is to say, those who identified themselves as consistently conservative or consistently labour over our three surveys - were more likely to represent the political system as responsive to the electorate, as essentially democratic.
-More importantly, those who had a consistent political party preference were more likely to reproduce in a coherent way in their own opinions the patterns of policy-related social representations which separate left from right in British politics.
-This was expressed in their opinions about taxation, welfare rights, nationalisation, and other policy issues.
-Stable Labour and stable Conservative alike were more able to generate the coherent pattern than those who were inconsistent in vote preferences.
+The first thing to say is that the representation of the political system which these young people held was clearly related to their political involvement.
+Those who had some consistent party preference - that is to say, those who identified themselves as consistently Conservative or consistently Labour over a period of three data collections taken at annual intervals - were more likely to represent the political system as responsive to the electorate, essentially as democratic.
+More importantly, those who had a consistent political-party preference were more likely to reproduce coherently in their own representations the pattern of policy-related ideology which separates Left from Right in British politics.
+This was expressed in their opinions about taxation, welfare rights, nationalization, and other policy issues.